Supreme Court steps into a fight over plans to store nuclear waste in rural Texas and New Mexico

 A plan to build a national storage facility northwest of Las Vegas at Yucca Mountain has been mothballed because of staunch opposition from most Nevada residents and officials.

+The fight over storing nuclear waste is among 13 cases the justices added to their agenda for the term that begins Monday.
+Other notable cases include a plea by gun makers to end a lawsuit in which Mexico seeks to blame them for gun violence south of the border and an appeal from a death row inmate in Texas whose execution the high court halted at the last minute in July.

-There are two issues before the justices in a case that will be argued early next year.
+In the NRC case, there are two issues before the justices, which will be argued early next year.

 The NRC contends that the states forfeited their right to object to the licensing decisions because they declined to join in the commission’s proceedings.